Squatnet/Godot-NodeJS-Websockets/README.md

 This is a proof of concept showing you can use Godot engine to create functional HTML5 client served by NodeJS server using express to serve files and Websockets to communicate basic info

 ## UPDATE 15/10/24
-I'm no longer actively developing this, and it was created purely as a proof of concept for Godot 3.5 i was making with a javascript backend.
+I'm no longer actively developing this and hevent been for a long while.
+It was created purely as a proof of concept for a Godot 3.5 game i was making with a javascript backend.
 It will not be updated to 4.0 as the way websockets and tilemaps work in 4.0+ is totally different and i havent explored it very much.

 ## Quick Start ##